Open University begins on September 18, 2017. To pay for the fall session with a credit card, click on the Open University tab above.

 LIFELONG LEARNING — The Center’s Open University (OU) offers almost limitless opportunity for intellectual challenge and social interaction.
 Classes and lectures are held at churches in three areas of Richmond.
 Programs at the three sites differ.
 Eight-week terms in the fall, winter, and spring feature well-qualified lecturers or instructors, many of whom are faculty or retired faculty members of area colleges and universities.
 All instructors volunteer their time.
 We are one of the best bargains when it comes to lifelong learning in our area.
 Take a look at our Fall 2017 class schedule to see the subjects offered.

-To register for classes, you can either print a copy of the schedule and mail a check and the registration sheet on the back page or just sign up the day of classes at the OU location.
-Pre-registration is not required.
+To pay for classes, you can print a copy of the schedule, fill out the registration sheet on the back page and mail it and a check to the office, or pay with your credit card by clicking on the Open University tab above, or just sign up the day of classes at the OU location.
+Pre-registration is not required and we do not register for individual courses.
+You may attend any or all that you desire!

 Open University courses include foreign languages, literature, history, political science, art, music, religious studies, philosophy, science, writing, estate planning, Feldenkrais and yoga.
 Each term averages 400 registrants, and more than 70 people give their time and expertise as teachers, hospitality team members, and organizers to make it all happen.
 The Shepherd’s Center Education Committee is completely responsible for planning and carrying out the myriad of details each term.
 Many people have attended the Open University for more than 10 years, citing the friendships and continued learning keeps them happy and eager to return each year.